google/starthinker/tutorials/deploy_enterprise.md

 ```

  1. Option 3) Enterprise Setup Menu
- 1. Option 1) Deploy App Engine UI
+ 1. Option 1) Deploy Multi User UI
      - You will be asked for a Cloud Project ID ( use the ID, not the Name, not the Number )
      - You will be asked for [Service Credentials](cloud_service.md).
      - You will be asked for [Web Client Credentials](cloud_client_web.md).
      - You will be asked for a databse user and password, remember this ( database name is starthinker ).
  1. Option 2) Deploy Job Workers
      - Option 1) Test - 1 Job ( not recommended for running large jobs )
      - Option 3) Medium - 20 Jobs ( recommended for enterprise )
      - Option 5) Quit
  1. Option 3) Check Job Workers
- 1. Enable backups for your [Google Cloud SQL](https://pantheon.corp.google.com/sql).
+ 1. Enable backups for your [Google Cloud SQL](https://console.cloud.google.com/sql).
- 1. Enable [Google Cloud IAP](https://pantheon.corp.google.com/security/iap) to restrict access to the UI.
+ 1. Enable [Google Cloud IAP](https://console.cloud.google.com/security/iap) to restrict access to the UI.
  1. Start using the UI to create and deploy jobs.

 [![Try It In Google Cloud Shell](http://gstatic.com/cloudssh/images/open-btn.svg)](https://console.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https%3A%2F%2Fgithub.com%2Fgoogle%2Fstarthinker&cloudshell_tutorial=tutorials/deploy_enterprise.md)